Holy Cross Church, Frankfurt-Bornheim: Transport connections

 The Holy-Cross-Church could easily be reached by walk in one minute from the tram stop Ernst-May-Platz of the tramline 14 of the Frankfurt tramway and the Stadtbahn station Eissporthalle/Festplatz of the line U7 of the Frankfurt light rail system (German: Frankfurt U-Bahn).
-Bus line 38 connects the Panoramabad and the settlement with the district center and the neighboring district of Seckbach.
+Bus line 38 connects the Panoramabad and the settlement with the district centre and the neighboring district of Seckbach.
 Also not far away is the motorway exit Frankfurt-Ost of the Federal Motorway 661 (German: Bundesautobahn 661).

 Camino de Santiago

 Beneath the Bornheimer Hang at the eastern side of the church a branch of the German Camino de Santiago (Way of St. James) runs along.
 The route is based on the ancient trade route from Leipzig to Frankfurt am Main (Des Reiches Straße).
 The way starts in the bishop city Fulda and leads through Schlüchtern, Steinau an der Straße, Bad Soden-Salmünster, Gelnhausen, Langenselbold, Erlensee and Bruchköbel.
 It belongs to the net of main routes of the pilgrim of St. James in Europe which are leading to the grave of the saint in the cathedral of Santiago de Compostela.
 This branch which is 116 km long passes the Holy-Cross-Church and leads through the Ostpark and then passes the Seat of the European Central Bank at the former Großmarkthalle (Wholesale Market Hall) on its route to the Main river and the inner city of Frankfurt am Main.
 It passes also the Eiserner Steg (a footbridge made of iron) and leads further to Mainz and afterwards to Trier.